Military in Greenland: Changes from 2008 / 2009

-Today's challenges
+Recent challenges

 There are many new challenges that Greenland has to face today.
 New sea routes lead past Greenland that require special protection.
 Ice cap melting may increase the availability of raw materials that must be protected.
-The likelihood of military conflict in Greenland is unlikely; however, a relevant defence in the Arctic region is at the core of Danish defence priorities.
+The likelihood of military conflict in Greenland is small; however, a relevant defence in the Arctic region is at the core of Danish defence priorities.
 The country's naval presence and activities are based on close relationships with the local populations and authorities of both Greenland and the Faroe Islands.
 It is in no doubt important to the Danish armed forces' future presence in the Arctic to continue to strengthen and develop this relationship.
 The consequences of climate change will likely not only bring better maritime accessibility but also an increased interest in the extraction of natural resources, as well as intensified scientific and commercial activity.
 There is also a significant increase in military activity in the region.
 Accordingly, the geopolitical importance of the Arctic will become increasingly significant in the years to come.

 Military efforts in the Arctic are strengthened by: